-NOTE: The State allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
-Some of our data, though representative, are more than one year old.
-All of the surface water and groundwater data presented in the tables are from samples taken in 2015, except for the following: unregulated contaminant data is from 2014 and 2015; radon data is from 2001, 2003, 2006 and 2009.
+NOTE: The State allows monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
+Some of the data, though representative, are more than one year old.
+Surface water data presented in the tables are from samples taken in 2017, except for the Unregulated Contaminants data is from 2014 and 2015.
+Groundwater data presented in the tables are from samples taken in 2017, except for the Unregulated Contaminants data is from 2014 and 2015.
+Groundwater data presented in the tables are from samples taken in 2017, except for the Unregulated Contaminants data is from 2014 and 2015.
+Groundwater data presented in the tables are from samples taken in 2017, except for the Unregulated Contaminants data is from 2014 and 2015.